Table of Contents

 The Vitpilen gets a single seat with a taller section for the pillion.
 And while the Svartpilen gets a split seat.
 With a flatter design to match its scrambling intentions.

 The lack of any unnecessary stickers gels with a sophisticated design language.
 But Husqvarna has given the bike some neat contrast color details.
 On the Svartpilen, you will get small doses of a funky green.
 Thus the Vitpilen uses white detailing in the same areas.
 Strangely the Vitpilen also gets green stitching on its seat.
-That does not match with the rest of the white detailing on the bike.
+That does not match the rest of the white detailing on the bike.

-I love the attention to detail all over, and quality levels are consistent with KTM.
+I love the attention to detail all over, and the quality levels are consistent with KTM.
 Except for a one-panel gap that stood out on both bikes.
 But, with such a strong focus on a clean and minimal design.
 It is a pity to see such a messy jumble of wires and hoses around the engine.
 Even so, the Vitpilen looks ravishing with its radiant silver racy proportions.
 Even though, it is nowhere close to as comfortable as it is a more practical twin.

 Differences Between Husqvarna Vitpilen 250 And Svartpilen 250